stabla/soundColor/README.md

 Live version available here: https://idkn.github.io/soundColor/

 ## Download
-You can download it via bower
+You can download it via bower (but you will get the gh-pages version of soundColor)

     bower install soundcolor